Simple Broccoli White Bean Stir Fry

 2 cloves garlic, minced

-2 tsp (10 ml) soy sauce, tamari, or coconut aminos
+2 teaspoons (10ml) soy sauce, tamari, or coconut aminos

 Pinch of salt

-2 tbsp (6 g) chopped fresh green onions, for garnish
+2 tablespoons (6g) chopped fresh green onions, for garnish

 Storage and Reheat